songquanpeng/pytorch-template/README.md

 ## Others
-I referred [StarGAN v2's official implementation](https://github.com/clovaai/stargan-v2) when crafting this template, so don't be surprised when you see some code is similar.
+I referred [StarGAN v2's official implementation](https://github.com/clovaai/stargan-v2) when crafting this template, so don't be surprised if you find some code is similar.